Seed Library

 Seed Source: Seeds of Diversity; Photo Credit: Seeds of Diversity

 * Limited supply.
-Available only at Baddeck Library.
+Available only at Baddeck and Sydney

 Pencil Pod Black Wax Bean (Heritage)